Notes on the Geography of Trinidad: Trinidad: The Lingering Past

 Woodford had been appointed governor at the age of 29; 15 years later, he died at sea on his way to England.
 The cathedral has this statue of him, done by the eminent Francis Chantrey, a prodigiously successful sculptor responsible for work scattered across the British Empire.

-The most striking feature of the cathedral are these trusses.
-The design of the building--built in an era when men wore many hats--was by Woodford's colonial secretary, Philip Reinagle.
+The most striking feature of the cathedral is these trusses.
+The building--from an era when men wore many hats--was designed by Woodford's colonial secretary, Philip Reinagle.

 Logo on the station building of the former Trinidad Government Railroad.